ton-community/tutorials/02-contract/index.md

 Notice that the message will take a few seconds to be processed by validators and will only change contract state after it has been processed.
 The normal wait time is a block or two, since validators need to produce a new block that contains our sent transaction.
 The op that was sent above is #1 = *increment*, which means that after processing, the counter value will increase by 1.
 Verify this by re-running the script from step 9 to print the new counter value.

-Messeges can sent to our contract by other contracts.
+Messages can be sent to our contract by other contracts.
 This means a different contract can increment our counter.
 This allows the TON ecosystem to create composable apps and protocols that build on top of each other and interact in unforeseen ways.

 ## Conclusion